bluedynamics/bda.plone.orders/README.rst

 - Consider vendor UID's and booking based state in mail notification

-- [OK] Store order state on each booking to make it possible each vendor can handle state of bookings in order belonging to him

-- [OK] Adopt order transitions affecting only bookings belonging to vendor triggering the change

-- [OK] Extend plone.app.workflow to throw a LocalrolesModifiedEvent

-- [OK] Add customer_role index storing all usernames which have customer role on several areas of the portal

 - add is_customer utility

 - improve customers vocabulary utility to be more cpu friendly

 - search text in orders view needs to consider vendor and customer filter

-- [OK] ajaxify orders table if filters get changed

 - Display Export orders link only for vendors and administrators